WGBH-MLA/openvault3/app/views/exhibits/advocates.md

 <a name="footnote-1"></a><sup>1</sup>Peggy Hudson, *So You Want to Be a TV Decision-Maker?* SENIOR SCHOLASTIC MAGAZINE, Jan.
 5, 1970 (The Roger Fisher Papers, Harvard Law School Library, Box 140, Folder 14).

-<a name="footnote-2"></a><sup>2</sup>Letter from Michael Rice, Director of Television Programming, WGBH TV, to Archibald L. Gillies (May 2, 1969) (The Roger Fisher Papers, Harvard Law School Library, Box 142, Folder 4).
-My memory is that there was also another show on British television which was shown at WGBH as a source of ideas.
+<a name="footnote-2"></a><sup>2</sup>Letter from Michael Rice, Director of Television Programming, GBH TV, to Archibald L. Gillies (May 2, 1969) (The Roger Fisher Papers, Harvard Law School Library, Box 142, Folder 4).
+My memory is that there was also another show on British television which was shown at GBH as a source of ideas.

 <a name="footnote-3"></a><sup>3</sup>Id.